 It’s really very simple to make your own homemade croutons and breadcrumbs.
-Simply save all of the heels of your favorite whole grain, sourdough, sprouted or Gluten-Free/Grain-Free bread and place them in a freezer-safe container and store in the freezer until ready to make croutons and/or breadcrumbs.
+Simply save all of the heels of your favorite Gluten-Free or Grain-Free bread and place them in a freezer-safe container and store in the freezer until ready to make croutons and/or breadcrumbs.

 How to Make Homemade Breadcrumbs

 When you’re ready to make croutons and/or breadcrumbs, defrost bread on countertop.
 Cut bread into cubes and place on a baking sheet as shown in photo below.
 Bake at *190 degrees for 2-3 hours.
 Making sure to check them at least every half-hour or so.
 Then turn off the oven and let the bread cubes remain in the oven until cooled or overnight.

 Once the bread cubes are completely cooled and dried out.
 Place them in batches into your food processor or Vitamix and process into breadcrumbs as shown above.
 Or simply place bread cubes into a gallon-size ziplock baggie and use a heavy wood rolling pin to crush into breadcrumbs.
 (Four bread heels make approximately 1 ½ cups of breadcrumbs.)